 For instance, selling marijuana can be charged as a third-degree felony, which is punishable by a maximum prison term of 5 years and a maximum fine of $5,000.
 Possessing less than 1 ounce of marijuana is a class B misdemeanor, which carries a jail term of up to 6 months and/or a fine of up to $1,000.

 THC cartridges may also be considered drug paraphernalia under Utah Code Ann. § 58-37a-3.
 Drug paraphernalia is any instrument or material that allows a person to, among other things, "inject, ingest, inhale, or to otherwise introduce a controlled substance into the human body..."

 According to Utah Code Ann. § 58-37a-5 possessing drug paraphernalia is a class B misdemeanor.
 It is punishable by a jail term of up to 6 months and/or a fine of up to $1,000.

 If a person sells drug paraphernalia to another, they may be charged with a class A misdemeanor.
 A conviction can lead to a jail term of up to 364 days and/or a fine of up to $2,500.

 In some cases, people have been using social media to market THC cartridges, appealing to younger buyers.
 In Utah, when someone 18 years of age or older sells drug paraphernalia to a person under 18 years of age, they may be charged with a third-degree felony.
 Upon conviction, they may face up to 5 years in prison and/or a fine of up to $5,000.

 Under the drug paraphernalia laws, both the person who sells the THC cartridge and the individual who purchases it can face criminal charges.

 Have you been accused of a drug crime in Salt Lake City?
-At Lokken & Associates, P.C., our attorneys will fight aggressively to protect your rights and freedoms.
+At Lokken & Putnam, P.C., our attorneys will fight aggressively to protect your rights and freedoms.
 Call us at (801) 829-9783 or contact us online today.